Fairfax Network Programming

 The Fairfax Network was created by Fairfax County Public Schools in 1990 to support student achievement by providing students with highly engaging models of instruction.
 Each year, the Fairfax Network creates free programming for educators to use in the classroom.
 The programs are also offered free to public television stations and cable systems that serve school systems across the country.
 Program content covers a variety of topics across curriculum areas and grade levels, as well as exemplary instructional strategies to assist teachers with their practice.

-We are planning a lineup of exciting enrichment and staff development webcasts for the 2017-2018 school year.
+Each school year, we plan a lineup of exciting enrichment and staff development webcasts.
 Register to receive our E-Newsletter with news, program updates, and other valuable information sent directly to your e-mail inbox.

 How to Access Our Programming